mlanza/atomic/docs/functions-first.md

 * can take `self` as a parameter (usually the first) as an alternative to `this`
 * should use recursion sparingly due to the potential for a stack overflow
-* can be overloaded (via `overload`)
+* can be overloaded (via `overload`, see `journal` and `dow` below)
-* are the preferred means to instantiating objects (thus `new` will usually be hidden from view)
+* are the preferred means to instantiating objects (thus hiding `new` from the type consumer)

 ## Instantiating objects
-Atomic prefers constructor functions over class syntax.
-While thought was given to rewriting types using class syntax once the feature entered the language, a problem soon became apparent.
+The strategy for creating instances of a type are:

-A type implemented as a class would more sensibly implement its behavior using methods.
-And to permit those types to operate within a primarily functional paradigm, those methods (not being first class) would have to also be bound to functions.
-This would introduce a layer of indirection, add overhead, and degrade performance.
+* The module providing a type calls `new` in the factory function(s) it exports

-This is unfortunate because classes introduce truly private properties, a prerequisite to proper encapsulation.
-But before this possibility came into being, the standard had already been to declare all properties publicly and, as a rule, treat them as private.
-So there's no need to underscore prefix a property (e.g. `_fname`) since even `fname` should be considered private.
+* The module consuming a type calls the provided factory function(s)

-That's still the rule.
-Properties, with the exception of those on plain objects, which are themselves treated as DTOs, are accessed/updated via functions.
+* A constructor function does nothing more than assign arguments to properties

-The strategy for birthing objects remains:
+* A factory function performs whatever work is necessary to instantiate an object of a type

-* Don't call a constructor function directly
+* All properties are declared as public but treated as private

-* Call factory functions instead to birth objects
+While consideration was given to using the class syntax added to the language well after Atomic was created to gain truly private properties, the idea was abandoned as ill suited to the functional paradigm.

-* Make properties public but treat them as private
+Classes must define methods to access private properties.
+Since Atomic prefers functions, all methods must be unbound as functions.  `unbind` conveniently does this.
+Calling these unbound functions, however, suffers a performance hit that calling the functions deliberately written for use with a type do not.
+Thus, working from classes adds overhead.

-* Define an object's api using functions
+Rather privacy remains a matter of discipline.
+All properties are public but treated as private.
+There's no need to prefix property names with underscores.
+Use `fname` instead of `_fname`.
+Except with plain objects, properties are not to be accessed directly.
+Use functions to encapsuate access.

-## Implementing abstract behaviors
+See how the discussed principles are demonstrated in the code snippets to follow.

 ```javascript
 //constructor function
 function Journal(pos, max, history, state){